First published April 2019 | Words and photos by Vietnam Coracle

 *Please support Vietnam Coracle: If you use any of the relevant links below to book your accommodation, I make a small commission (at no extra cost to you).
 All my earnings go straight back into this website.
 Thank you.

-Because foreign visitors must acquire a permit before visiting Phu Quy Island, most travellers will need to spend at least one night in Phan Thiet, on the mainland, before catching the ferry to the island.
-Therefore, I’ve included accommodation options for both Phan Thiet and Phu Quy below:
+Because some travellers will need to spend a night in Phan Thiet, on the mainland, before catching the ferry to the island the next morning, I’ve included accommodation options for both Phan Thiet and Phu Quy below:

-Phan Thiet Hotels: A very likable city on the banks of the Ca Ty River as it flows into the East Sea, Phan Thiet has some good accommodation for a night or two while you wait for your permit to be made.
-Bear in mind that you’ll also need to give the name and address of your hotel when applying for the permit (see Getting the Permit for details).
+Phan Thiet Hotels: A very likable city on the banks of the Ca Ty River as it flows into the East Sea, Phan Thiet has some good accommodation for a night before taking the ferry to Phu Quy Island.
 The resort town of Mui Ne is also nearby (just 10km up the coast from Phan Thiet) where there are hundreds of hotels to choose from.
 However, I much prefer Phan Thiet, so I’ve only listed Phan Thiet hotels below, starting from budget up to mid-range.
 (For Mui Ne hotels you can search here):

 • Mini-hotels near the port [MAP]: Conveniently located on Le Loi Street, just east of Phan Thiet port, a string of good-value mini-hotels and guest houses line the road.
 All have decent, clean, bright and plain rooms for $10-$20.
 Try Minh Duc Guesthouse for the cheapest rooms, or Hoa Binh 2 for no-frills charm, or for a few more bucks check-in to Hotel Minh Hang, or Hoang Kim or Nhat Linh.
 In short, there’s lots of choice on Le Loi Street [MAP]